great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 And if we re-instantiate our `Profiler` with our config which now has two rules, and then we re-run the `Profiler`, we'll have an updated Expectation Suite with a table row count Expectation for our table, and column min and column max Expectations for each of our numeric columns!

 🚀Congratulations!
-You have successfully Profiled multi-batch data using a Rule-Based Profiler.
+You have successfully Profiled multi-batch data using a Profiler.
 Now you can try adding some new Rules, or running your Profiler on some other data (remember to change the `BatchRequest` in your config)!🚀

 ## Additional Notes